 - Filter & refine.
 After you invest most of your time in the process of giving, you’ll start to see some people give back.
 Don’t concern yourself with their sphere of influence.
 Small players who recognize your gift become big ones.
 Reciprocate.
 Even if they are small fish in a big pond, people like this are the right types…. the influence they have will be the exact type you want on your team.
 You will either cultivate or connect with powerful influencers who can explode your reach, your exposure and… your influence.

 This 5-step process works for media, bloggers and even your Facebook friends.
 Don’t dismiss someone because they are a consumer (some folks with huge followings LIVE on social media).
-Many people without businesses have large followings and can be classified as a strategic and very valuable influencer.
+Many people without businesses have large followings and can be classified as strategic and very valuable influencers.

 In order to influence the influencers, give without expecting anything in return.